bartlomiejwereszczynski/car-scanner-csv-reader/README.md

 # Car Scanner "CSV #2" data reader

-First try at vibe coding, less than 2h produced this (with a bit of github configuration and excludeing writing this readme and some of the translation).
+First try at vibe coding, less than 2h produced this (with a bit of github configuration and excluding writing this readme and some of the translation).
 Code produced looks horrible, but somehow it actually works and does what's needed.

 ## What does it do?